r0bert-t/elevenlabs-integration/hosted-mcp/README.md

 ```
 https://api.elevenlabs.io/v1/mcp
 ```
+It acts as a developer-friendly local interface that forwards requests to ElevenLabs’ cloud APIs.
--  User authorize a connector so Claude will know which resources can access and which actions can dynamically invoke based on user prompts
+- Authentication uses OAuth.
+It requires to sign in with your ElevenLabs account and grant the assistant scoped access to your workspace.
+There is no need to configure API keys.
+User authorize a connector so Claude will know which resources can access and which actions can dynamically invoke based on user prompts

 ## Setup